 New Year’s Resolutions to Kick-Off the Year

-What are your New Year Resolutions for 2020?
+What are your New Year Resolutions for 2021?
 Lose weight – check, exercise more – check, and get in better shape – long overdue!
-They are there for me almost every year.
+Those three resolutions are there for me almost every year.
 But then life happens!
 Sometimes I keep such a resolution for a few weeks or maybe even a few months with strong encouragement.
 After that, the busy days of spring begin to take over.

-Instead, join me and make one of your resolutions for 2020 to review family financial and estate plans.
-Significant life changes (and even significant market changes) are something that should trigger in our minds the question, “Do I need to change my will or trust?” or “Should I change any of my beneficiary designations?”
+Instead, join me and make one of your resolutions for 2021 to review family financial and estate plans.
+Significant life changes (and even significant market or legal changes such as increasing income tax rates) are something that should trigger in our minds the question, “Do I need to change my will or trust?” or “Should I change any of my beneficiary designations?”
 If you need an easy way to keep track of your bequests and beneficiary designations on bank accounts, IRAs and financial or investment accounts, make a list.
-It is best done on a computer file so you do not have to re-do the entire document each time there is a change, but then print it and keep it with your estate and financial documents just in case your computer files are somehow lost.
+It is best done on a computer file so you do not have to re-do the entire document each time there is a significant change, but then print it and keep it with your estate and financial documents just in case your computer files are somehow lost.
 For a few additional thoughts on this topic, see A Few Estate Planning Pitfalls (especially #3) and A Few More Estate Planning Pitfalls.

 Also, think about adding a few fresh ideas in which your entire family can become involved!
 Here are some things we are trying that I can offer as suggestions to prayerfully consider.